I’m a writer and filmmaker exploring inequality, power, and hope within systems and relationships.

 Before you get to my work…

 My stories are often born from questions I have about myself, my relationships, and the world around me.
-I’m endlessly fascinated by the ways larger systems, societal or familial, influence our interpersonal lives.
+I’m fascinated by the ways larger systems, societal or familial, influence our interpersonal lives.

 A Better Future